 Country Name 2017 2018 2019 Aruba 22.51873515 —> 22.51873515 Afghanistan Angola 29.88168324 33.16398899 32.04094604 Albania 8.893553742 9.818071383 8.231647145 Andorra Arab World 30.87885253 33.90737467 32.82091963 United Arab Emirates 49.48114701 49.87897504 47.80923381 Argentina 15.56353276 17.77413958 19.61479264 Armenia 7.651454985 8.712420363 4.088341312 American Samoa Antigua and Barbuda 26.28307018 27.43485333 27.43485333 Australia 24.64969067 24.90992989 25.70835979

-- Sort the most recent data values (in the 2019 column in this example) in ascending order, and locate the value that is located at 70% in the list.
-You should have approximately 215 values, so you are looking for the value at cell #149 (215 & .70 = 149).
+- Sort the most recent data values (in the 2019 column in this example) in ascending order, and next locate the value that is located at 70% in the list.
+You should have approximately 215 values, so you are looking for the value at cell #149 (215 x .70 = 149).
 This 2019 column cell should show a value of approximately 27.5 – and you might also want to notice if neighbouring cells have values that are the same, close, or quite different.

-- So, now we are going to assume that those nations that have Gross National Savings by %GDP – greater than 27.5 are Advancing; and that nations with Savings less than 27.5% are trending toward collapse.
+- With this threshold value, now we are going to assume that those nations that have Gross National Savings by %GDP – greater than or equal to 27.5 – are Advancing; and nations with Savings less than 27.5% are trending toward collapse.

-Trade Surplus nations also have higher Social Contracts (lower social problems and inequity) – shown here by a report created by an Edinburgh University Research Team.
-Individuals and nations with more savings and fewer social problems have the potential to be more productive, and almost all of the countries on the lower side of this list have trade surpluses.
+Trade Surplus nations have higher Social Contracts (lower social problems and inequity) similarly – shown here by a report created by an Edinburgh University Research Team in 2013.
+Individuals and nations with more savings and fewer social problems have the potential to be more productive, and almost all of the countries on the lower half of this list have trade surpluses consistently.

 Part 2: Building “National Savings” TEP Charts

-- To build this yourself, you can start with the basic excel template or upload a much larger sample pack on the WAOH About page – under Contributions (click here).
+- To build this TEP Chart yourself, you can start with a basic excel template or upload a much larger sample pack on the WAOH “About” page – under Contributions (click here).
 There are a lot of examples in the large pack and you can create your own frequency distribution charts as well.

 - As we work with the final charts produced, we might decide to tweak the calculations to use 65% or 75%.
-This chart has a too-low “24% Advancing” and so I reduced the Domestic Savings value to 25 (from 27.5) but the Science of 70% is usually very useful for the analysis of all 220 nations and also 70 high-income nations too.
+This chart has a too-low “24% Advancing” and so I reduced the Domestic Savings value to 25 (from 27.5) but the Science of 70% is usually very useful for the analysis of all 220 nations